9aia/thal/pm/BACKLOG.md

 Low priority:

+- Don't include data-tts in the HTML other than the message
 - Optimize invalidations (use queryClient.setQueryData)
 - Clean up current playing message on message stop
 - Pregenerate site pages